 The raising of money to pay for capital expenditure.
-In the past the cost of capital assets was usually met by borrowing, but capital expenditure may also be financed by other means such as leasing, contributions from revenue accounts, and the proceeds from the sale of capital assets, capital grants, and contributions from developers or others.
+This takes the form of borrowing, leasing, contributions from revenue accounts, and the proceeds from the sale of capital assets, capital grants, and contributions from developers or others.

 Capital Financing Costs